You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 Picture a Russian doll.
 That’s you.

-I know because I did it too.
+I know.
+I did it too.

-You’re playing hide and seek with the ‘real you,’
+You’re playing hide and seek with the real you.

-and you’re getting too good at hiding.
+And you’re getting way too good at hiding.

 You come to me when you're DONE.